To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Maximalist shoes increase the amount of cushion in the shoe's sole without adding to the overall weight of the shoe by using low-density materials.
 They're popular – Hoka's 2014 sales were up 350 percent from the previous year – and, according to distance runner and Hoka spokesman Leo Manzano, an Olympic medalist in the 1,500 meters who holds the fifth-fastest event time in American history, are "like running on a cloud."

-"When people change shoes and go from one style of shoe – not brand, but style – fairly rapidly, they can develop aches and pains," he says.
+"When people change shoes and go from one style of shoe – not brand, but style – fairly rapidly, they can develop aches and pains," he said.

 But common running problems like shin splints, stress fractures and knee and back soreness just as often can be traced to flawed running form or ill-conceived training habits.

-"Seventy percent of all running injuries can be explained by training errors," Dr. Heiderscheit says.
+"Seventy percent of all running injuries can be explained by training errors," Heiderscheit said.
 "People are putting on too much mileage, too quickly, and doing speed work before they're ready."

 The Runners Clinic offers evaluations that not only critique a runner's training program but also include a complete history and physical examination that compares the runner's form to her body characteristics.

 "Are you strong?
 Are you flexible?
 Are you well controlled?"
-Dr. Heiderscheit says in recounting the questions the Runners Clinic answers for each client.
+Heiderscheit said, recounting the questions the Runners Clinic answers for each client.
 "We look at how you run and match your mechanics with your physical profile.
-Do those two go hand-in-hand or are you running in a way that is exceeding the ability of your body?"
+Do those two go hand-in-hand, or are you running in a way that is exceeding the ability of your body?"

 More than choosing this shoe or that shoe, resolving biomechanical issues and harmful training habits will contribute to a healthy, successful running career.

-"We want to make sure people understand the importance of running form," Dr. Heiderscheit says.
-"How the person runs plays a large role in injuries, and we can show people which running styles are more costly or less costly, and reduce their injury risks."
+"We want to make sure people understand the importance of running form," Heiderscheit said.
+"How the person runs plays a large role in injuries, and we can show people which running styles are more costly or less costly and reduce their injury risks."